 Our alginate product names give basic information about their alginate setting times.
 The three number sequence refers to the setting time at a particular water temperature.
-(For example, under ideal conditions, 590-IBG alginate will set in about 5 minutes when using 90°F water.)
-GenesisV sets in about 5:30 with 70°F water and its brother, GenesisX will set in about 10 minutes under the same circumstances.
+(For example, under ideal conditions, FaceGel (590) alginate will set in about 5 minutes when using 90°F water and BodyGel (880) sets in about 8 min. with 80°F water)

 We test our alginates during manufacturing so they perform to these standards (+/-5%).
 We test under controlled conditions (low humidity and 70°F air temperature with purified water).

 Rarely will you have the luxury of using our products under such conditions.
 Here is a list of factors that can affect the alginate setting time (in order of the magnitude of their effect):